Hamisakim/The-Pantheon/README.md

 For the filter - This was a separate component.
-That received the list of Gods from the API as props, and the user input to actively filter through the field sets dropdown data!
+That received the list of Gods from the API as props, and the user input to actively filter through the fieldsets dropdown data!
 `<GodFilter godListData={godListData} userInput={userInput} onChange={handleFilter} />`

 <img width="1440" alt="Screenshot 2021-05-07 at 14 39 18" src="https://user-images.githubusercontent.com/76621344/117462839-f3ee8a00-af46-11eb-8d0a-50a7d0031207.png">